mwbowers/mwbowers.github.io/reference/datagate-client/file-open-attr-class-wait-for-eof-property.md

 ---
 title: FileOpenAttr.WaitForEOF Property

-Id: dcsFileOpenAttrClassWaitForEOFProperty
-TocParent: dcsFileOpenAttrProperties
-TocOrder: 5

-keywords: WaitForEOF property
-keywords: FileOpenAttr.WaitForEOF property
-keywords: wait for more records at EOF
-keywords: time, wait for more records at EOF
-keywords: end of file, time to wait for more records
-keywords: how to, wait for more records at EOF
-keywords: database files, wait time for more records at EOF
-keywords: files, wait time for more records at EOF

 ---

 Time, in seconds, that a process will wait for more records at end of file.